Fault-Tolerant ST-Diameter Oracles: Single-Source sT -Diameter Oracles

-Combining \Cref{thm:sT-diam,lem:ST-diam-from-sT-diam} gives a reduction from $f$-FDO-$ST$ to single-source $f$-DSOs.
-However, it results in a data structure with a stretch of $3+6\sigma$, where $\sigma$ is the original stretch of the $f$-DSO We can improve this by not treating \Cref{lem:ST-diam-from-sT-diam} as a black box.
+Combining \Cref{thm:sT-diam} and \Cref{lem:ST-diam-from-sT-diam} gives a reduction from the construction of $f$-FDO-$ST$ to that of single-source $f$-DSOs.
+However, it results in a data structure with a stretch of $3+6\sigma$, where $\sigma$ is the original stretch of the single-source $f$-DSO.
+We improve this by not treating \Cref{lem:ST-diam-from-sT-diam} as a black box.

 \stdiamfromsinglesourcedso*